What is Dwell Time in SEO?

 Understanding the Distribution of Dwell Time

 The distribution of dwell time can provide valuable insights into user behavior and the performance of your content.
 For instance, a large number of short dwell times could indicate that users are not finding what they're looking for, leading to a high bounce rate.
 On the other hand, a large number of long dwell times could indicate that your content is engaging and meets the user's search intent.
-This travel time distribution can have significant effects on dwell time.
+Looking at the distribution, not just the average, shows which pages satisfy searchers and which do not.

 RELATED: Failures of CRM Implementation: 5 Common Challenges